TOAST-DOCS/TOAST-Cloud/en/user-guide.md

 ## NHN Cloud > User Guide
-This document is the user guide of NHN Cloud, which is the cloud service of NHN.
+This document is the user guide of NHN Cloud, which is the cloud service of NHN Cloud.

 ## Join NHN Cloud
 You may choose a country to use services.